 Individuals who are in good health who end up with community-acquired MRSA will recover.
 Frequently, the infected wound might require incisions and drainage.
 In such cases, an antibiotic active against the bacteria is given and the full course should be completed.

-Always remember that good hygiene is vital in minimizing the risk for MRSA along with the following:
+Always remember that good hygiene is vital in minimizing the risk along with the following:

 - Regular hand washing